 virt-p2v converts physical machines to run on KVM. virt-v2v converts virtual machines from Xen and VMware hypervisors to run on KVM.

-Both tools were written by Matthew Booth.
+Both tools were written by Matthew Booth and Richard Jones.
 Watch Matt demonstrating them at the Red Hat Summit 2011.

 v2v subdirectories of the libguestfs source.